atomist-skills/string-replace-skill/README.md

 `s/([a-zA-Z]*?)_([a-zA-Z])/$1\U$2/g`

-For help crafting and testing your regular expressions, try [this online tool](https://regex101.com/) or see the `[sed` regular expression manual](https://www.gnu.org/software/sed/manual/html_node/Regular-Expressions.html).
+For help crafting and testing your regular expressions, try [this online tool](https://regex101.com/) and see [this guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet).

 ### Which repositories